bob-the-hamster/baconthulhu/README-baconthulhu.txt

 mysterious crypt filled with monsters and cultists who worship the Ancient Fried Pork One BACONTHULHU

-Musical Score by Nigel "Jabbercat" McBride.
+Musical Score by John Sebastian Willow.

 This game was first released on April 30 2009 for the 2009 OHRRPGCE Terrible Games Contest.